heseltime/it-u-intertotem-totembase/README.md

 * to run /home/totem/Desktop/intertotem/it-u-intertotem-totembase/autostart.bash on reboot
 * accesses startup.scd in same directory

+> [!TIP]
-* for this reason **this repo is best put in a Desktop directory intertotem** (if you want to follow along)
+> For this reason **this repo is best put in a Desktop directory intertotem** (if you want to follow along).
-   * required dependency for totembase (this project): SuperCollider installation (so setup is literally install that software on to a debian formatted pi sd-card (typically, using pi-imager or similar), install SuperCollider, clone into this repo in a Desktop folder `intertotem`.
+> So, in a nutshell, for setu,p required dependency for totembase (this project): SuperCollider installation (so setup is literally install that software on to a debian formatted pi sd-card (typically, using pi-imager or similar), install SuperCollider, clone into this repo in a Desktop folder `intertotem`.